NCIOCPL/ebms/migration/README.md

 finished before proceeding with the next commands.
 You can monitor progress while `migrate.sh` is running by executing `cat nohup.out` from time to time.
-Don't be alarmed by the lengthy delay after "[success] Installation complete appears in the output.
+Don't be alarmed by the lengthy delay after "[success] Installation complete" appears in the output.
 The next step performed by the script is the unpacking of the `files.tar` archive, which has well over 50GB.
 You can monitor that substep with `du -sh /local/drupal/ebms/web/sites/default/files`.